airscripts/blog/content/english/posts/molivair/welcome-molivair.md

 ## What is Molivair?
 Molivair was born with the goal of making our surroundings more colorful.
-How it does it, it's very simple.
+How it does it it's very simple.
 You have most likely come across art generated with the help of Artificial Intelligence.
 At Molivair we do just that!
 We generate art that will then be shared and auctioned on dedicated marketplaces.